JCSheeron/PLCCalibration/README.md

 * Added a table to the output text that shows measured EU vs calc EU and the resulting error in EU values as as a percent of EU range.

+26 October 2018 (v0.3)
+* Changed calibration data to be a pdf rather than a plain text *.txt file.

+* Merged the plot pdf at the end of the calibration data pdf (new), so now, only a single file is created, and it is a pdf.